-8.1 The map below shows some of the visually important green and open spaces in the centre of the village.
-Appended to this report is the detailed Local Green Space Appraisal for Debenham.
-In essence they comprise the Recreation Ground and Cemetery, Market Cross, St Mary Magdalene Churchyard, Cross Green and the land near Cherry Bridge.
+8.1 Appended to this report is the detailed Local Green Space Appraisal for Debenham.
+In essence, they comprise the Recreation Ground and Cemetery, Market Cross, St Mary Magdalene Churchyard, Cross Green and the land near Cherry Tree Bridge.
 There are also a number of play areas on the Meadows, Upper and Lower Gardeners Road, and the Recreation Ground.
 However, the largest areas of open space include the Leisure Centre playing fields, the allotments and Hoggs Kiss Lake and woods.
 All of these spaces are extremely important to the visual appeal of the settlement and the health and wellbeing of the community.
 The full list of the areas that will be protected from any form of development can be seen in the policy section.